Kári Stefánsson: The feasibility of population genetics and national genome projects

-As the architect, scientific leader and very public face of deCODE, one of Stefansson's fundamental contributions has been to demonstrate that genomics can be done at national scale, and to provide a realized example of how to do it.
-By the time Human Genome Project and Celera published their draft sequences of the human genome in 2001, his vision for population genetics had already taken shape and was yielding early discoveries of sequence variation linked to disease, human evolution and population history.
+As the founder of deCODE, Stefansson's helped to demonstrate that genomics could be done at a national scale and provided a blueprint of how to do it.
+By the time Human Genome Project and Celera published their draft sequences of the human genome in 2001, Stefansson's vision for population genetics had already taken shape and was yielding early discoveries of sequence variation linked to disease, human evolution and population history.
 In 2002, deCODE used its capabilities in Iceland to publish a genetic map of the genome that was used to complete the final assembly of the reference human genome sequence.
-By mid-decade, even former critics acknowledged that what Stefansson was building in Iceland through fully consented individual participation and datamining was indeed an important example to prospective genome projects in the UK, US, Canada, Sweden, Estonia and elsewhere, and to the foundation of new institutions like the Broad Institute.
+By mid-decade, even former critics acknowledged that what Stefansson was building in Iceland was indeed an example of prospective genome projects in the UK, US, Canada, Sweden, Estonia and elsewhere, and to the foundation of new institutions like the Broad Institute.

 One pillar of the success of Stefansson's strategy has been his ability to convince tens of thousands of people to volunteer to take part in deCODE's research, and to connect and analyze their data using the genealogies.
 An early partnership with local software developer Friðrik Skúlason created a computerized national genealogy database that linked all living Icelanders and included the majority of people who have ever lived in Iceland over the past eleven hundred years.
 In 2003, one version of this database, called Íslendingabók, was made freely available online to anyone with an Icelandic national identity number, and is used by thousands of citizens every day.
 The version used in research replaces names with encrypted personal identifiers overseen by Iceland's Data Protection Commission.
 This makes it possible to create pedigrees connecting the genetic and phenotypic data of any group of people in an anonymized manner.
 Stefansson and Gulcher published the structure of this data protection system for other genome projects to use.